Doug Salati: Influences

 Salati's work is influenced by a range of sources, including Maurice Sendak, whose ability to create fantastical worlds and characters that are both whimsical and grounded in reality has been a significant inspiration.
 He also draws inspiration from Tomie dePaola, who taught him the importance of simplicity and clarity in illustration, and whose ability to convey complex emotions and stories through simple yet powerful images has been a lasting influence.
 He is also inspired by classic children's literature, such as the works of Beatrix Potter and A.A.
 Milne, which he admires for their timeless quality and ability to resonate with readers of all ages.
 He is drawn to folk art and naive art, which he appreciates for their simplicity, honesty, and emotional directness.

 Nature is another significant influence on Salati's work, as he often incorporates elements of the natural world into his illustrations to convey themes and emotions.
 His own personal experiences and emotions also play a role in shaping his work, as he draws on his own feelings and experiences to create authentic and relatable characters and stories.

-Personal life

-Salati is in a relationship with Matthew Farina, who is also a writer and illustrator.